steven-chien/tensorflow-solvers/fft/README.md

-# CG solver
+# Fast Fourier transform

-This launches a distributed CG solver on prepared input data.
+This launches a distributed FFT on prepared input vectors.

 ## Parameters
 - ```--size``` Size of vector as power of two.